prk-2023/dev-nvim/README.md

 TODO: maps-plugins can be dropped as keymaps are setup within the plugin section.

+- after/ftplugin:
+    the folder has scripts that will be executed after all the plugins and modules are done setting up if the document to be opened matches with the language type ( ex: c.lua : would be invoked after all pluggins are setup for editing c files.)
 - Tested by cloning to different pc. - [OK]